funkydan2/gympiepc-docs/tasks/setup-pack-up.md

   * Place chairs in rows of five, three rows across and six deep
   * For COVID Safe physical distancing, ensure rows are 1.5 metres apart.
 (You can measure 1.5m by placing three chairs next to each other.)
   * Return all chair trolleys to store room
-* Put a bin liner (and a spare if needed) in the bin near the rear of the hall.
-(Bin liners are in the welcoming box.)

 ## Close up